sandeeppvn/image-processing-octave/README.md

 4.Build and run the octave code.

-5.You have obtained your images in the initial folder.
+5.You have obtained your result on the octave terminal window.